Saint Nicholas: Other locations

 Because of Nicholas's skeleton's long confinement in Myra, after it was brought to Bari, the demand for pieces of it rose.
 Small bones quickly began to disperse across western Europe.
 The sailors who had transported the bones gave one tooth and two fragments chipped from Nicholas's sarcophagus to the Norman knight William Pantulf.
 Pantulf took these relics to his hometown of Noron in Normandy, where they were placed in the local Church of St. Peter in June 1092.
 In 1096, the duke of Apulia gave several bones of Saint Nicholas to the count of Flanders, which he then enshrined in the Abbey of Watten.
 According to legend, in 1101, Saint Nicholas appeared in a vision to a French clerk visiting the shrine at Bari and told him to take one of his bones with him to his hometown of Port, near Nancy.
 The clerk took a finger bone back with him to Port, where a chapel was built to Saint Nicholas.
-Port became an important center of devotion in the cult of Nicholas and, in the fifteenth century, a church known as the Basilique Saint-Nicolas was built there dedicated to him.
+Port became an important center of devotion in the following of Nicholas and, in the fifteenth century, a church known as the Basilique Saint-Nicolas was built there dedicated to him.
 The town itself is now known as "Saint Nicolas de Port" in honor of Nicholas.

-The clergy at Bari strategically gave away samples of Nicholas's bones to promote the cult and enhance its prestige.
+The clergy at Bari strategically gave away samples of Nicholas's bones to promote the following and enhance its prestige.
 Many of these bones were initially kept in Constantinople, but, after the Sack of Constantinople in 1204 during the Fourth Crusade, these fragments were scattered across western Europe.
 A hand claimed to belong to Saint Nicholas was kept in the San Nicola in Carcere in Rome.
 This church, whose name means "Saint Nicholas in Chains", was built on the site of a former municipal prison.
 Stories quickly developed about Nicholas himself having been held in that prison.
 Mothers would come to the church to pray to Saint Nicholas for their jailed sons to be released and repentant criminals would place votive offerings in the church.
 As a result of this, Nicholas became the patron saint of prisoners and those falsely accused of crimes.
 An index finger claimed to belong to Saint Nicholas was kept in a chapel along the Ostian Way in Rome.
 Another finger was held in Ventimiglia in Liguria.
 Today, many churches in Europe, Russia, and the United States claim to possess small relics, such as a tooth or a finger bone.

-An Irish tradition states that the relics of Saint Nicholas are also reputed to have been stolen from Myra by local Norman crusading knights in the twelfth century and buried near Thomastown, County Kilkenny, where a stone slab marks the site locally believed to be his grave.
+An Irish tradition states that the relics of Saint Nicholas are also reputed to have been stolen from Myra by local Norman crusading knights in the twelfth century and buried near Thomastown, County Kilkenny, where a stone slab marks the reputed "Tomb of Saint Nicholas".
 According to the Irish antiquarian John Hunt, the tomb probably actually belongs to a local priest from Jerpoint Abbey.

+Russian Orthodox Church announced on 22 September 2024 that Holy Myrrhbearers Cathedral in Baku received a part of Nicholas' relic as a gift.